History

 Unlike most volunteer fire departments, Musquash Fire - Rescue is unique in its partnerships and their requirements.
 These unique requirements drive Musquash Fire - Rescue to maintain a high level of expertise in many multifaceted disciplines including, but not limited to, vehicle stabilization and extrication, fire fighting, marine/fresh water rescue, hazardous material response, ice rescue, working within a nuclear environment, natural gas, first aid, off-road rescue and wild-land fires.
 Musquash Fire – Rescue has its own in-house qualified instructors providing professional training to our members and many other fire departments within New Brunswick.
 Not only are we situated within a recreational paradise, but we also have a nuclear power plant, a major highway, 2 pipelines, the Bay of Fundy, several dams, four public wharfs, a marine protected estuary and a large watershed within our area of care.

-We are privileged to be partnered with External link opens in new tab or windowPoint Lepreau Nuclear Generating Station (PLNGS) and to our knowledge are the only external fire department that is nuclear trained.
+We are privileged to be partnered with the External link opens in new tab or windowPoint Lepreau Nuclear Generating Station (PLNGS) and to our knowledge are the only external fire department that is nuclear trained.
 In the unlikely event that an incident should occur, Musquash Fire - Rescue is the PLNGS 1st response partner.
 With nuclear safety being the primary focus, our firefighters are trained to work within a nuclear environment and participate in regular joint training, drilling and planning session at PLNGS.
 Musquash Fire - Rescue collaborated closely with PLNGS and often play a pivotal role in the multi-tier and jurisdiction emergency exercises.

 Route 1 is the busiest highway in New Brunswick.
 It begins in the west from the Canada–United States border at St. Stephen, and runs east for 239.11 kilometres (148.58 mi) to Route 2 at River Glade and as such is the foremost route for import & export between the USA and Eastern Canada.
 Musquash Fire – Rescue is responsible for all incidents between Mile Marker 74 and Mile marker 105 whether that be vehicle accidents, spillage or other incidents or departments requiring our expertise.